Contact Us

 There are more than 100 federally-recognized Tribal Nations who have inhabited the lands overlapping the Northwestern Division of the U.S. Army Corps of Engineers area of responsibility.

-The Northwestern Division has established a full-time Tribal Liaison to oversee the USACE interface with Tribes, ensure adherence to Tribal Policy Principles, and facilitate effective and meaningful government-to-government interaction.
+The Northwestern Division and its district have established full-time Tribal Liaisons to oversee the USACE interface with Tribes, ensure adherence to Tribal Policy Principles, and facilitate effective and meaningful government-to-government interaction.
 The Division Tribal Liaison provides guidance and support to Tribal Liaisons in each of the Division's five District offices.

 We coordinate, consult, and work with Tribes on a multitude of projects and issues.
 Cultural resources management and protection, fish and wildlife conservation and restoration, access to sacred sites, water resource development, flood damage reduction, permitting actions, and environmental restoration are just some of the areas in which USACE has an obligation to consult, or works directly in partnership with tribes.